Find a Qualified Attorney Near You

 As we briefly explained, Missouri lawmakers passed a near-total abortion ban on the heels of the Supreme Court decision in Dobbs.
 After Dobbs, Missouri’s laws on abortion care and medication abortions changed dramatically.

-According to Missouri's "fetal heartbeat" law, people who induced or performed an abortion would be guilty of a Class B felony.
+According to Missouri’s "fetal heartbeat" law, people who induce or perform an abortion would be guilty of a Class B felony.
 This charge carries a penalty of five to 15 years in prison.
-Under this law, the state would suspend or revoke abortion providers' medical licenses.
+Under this law, the state would suspend or revoke abortion providers’ medical licenses.
+But under the new constitutional amendment, penalties only apply to abortions performed after viability, except when necessary to protect the life or physical/mental health of the pregnant person.

 The only exception provided for under the new abortion restrictions was in cases of medical emergency.
 Specifically, Missouri’s HB 126 states that abortion is permissible only when a pregnancy or medical emergency "creates a serious risk of substantial and irreversible physical impairment or a major bodily function of the pregnant woman."